 Waterford UPSTART Provides Life-Changing Results and Lasting Impact

 Waterford UPSTART has been implemented in more than 15 states across the United States.
-On average, 92% of children who participate in Waterford UPSTART are ready for kindergarten—compared to a 65% average nationwide and 48% for low-income children.
+On average, 92% of children who participate in Waterford UPSTART are ready for kindergarten—compared to a 65% average nationwide and 48% for under-resourced children.
 Waterford UPSTART has been validated by eight years of rigorous external evaluations in Utah, and a third-party randomized-controlled trial (RCT) shows strong evidence of effectiveness.

 These learning gains last over time.
 A longitudinal study conducted by the Utah State Board of Education shows Waterford UPSTART children outperform their peers on state standardized tests in literacy skills all the way through the fourth grade.
-These gains were consistent across all subgroups, including special education (SPED), minority, low-income, and English Language Learner (ELL) populations.
+These gains were consistent across all subgroups, including special education (SPED), minority, under-resourced, and English Language Learner (ELL) populations.